magepages/mpdocs/docs/abandoned-cart-email/index.md

 It manifests in this direct link in the frontend like
 ![ACE4](https://i.imgur.com/O9qLYDH.png)

-* In **Enabled** field: Select “Yes” to use Google Analytics tool.
+* In the **Enabled** field: Select “Yes” to use Google Analytics tool.
 Then, the Source, Medium, Name, Term, Content items will be displayed automatically
-* In **Source** field: the data of Source will appear in the Link back to Cart if it’s available.
+* In the **Source** field: the data of Source will appear in the Link back to Cart if it’s available.
 If you leave it blank, Source on frontend won’t be displayed.
-* In **Medium** field: the data of Medium will appear in the Link back to Cart if it’s available.
+* In the **Medium** field: the data of Medium will appear in the Link back to Cart if it’s available.
 If you leave it blank, Medium on frontend won’t be displayed
-* In **Name** field: data of Name will appear in the Link back to Cart if it’s available.
+* In the **Name** field: data of Name will appear in the Link back to Cart if it’s available.
 If you leave it blank, Name on frontend won’t be displayed
-* In **Term** field: the data of Term will appear in the Link back to Cart if it’s available.
+* In the **Term** field: the data of Term will appear in the Link back to Cart if it’s available.
 If you leave it blank, Term on frontend won’t be displayed
-* In **Content** field: the data of Content will appear in the Link back to Cart if it’s available.
+* In the **Content** field: the data of Content will appear in the Link back to Cart if it’s available.
 If you leave it blank, Content on frontend won’t be displayed

 #### 1.3 Coupon
 Expand the **Coupon** section to set up the discount code

 ![ACE5](https://i.imgur.com/f0el2jw.png)

-* **Rule**: choose a principle to generate a discount code
+* In the **Rule** field: choose a principle to generate a discount code
   * Only those rules that are activated and generated automatically will be displayed in the configuration
   * How to create rules in Marketing > Cart Price Rules guide can be found [here](https://www.mageplaza.com/kb/how-create-a-cart-price-rule-in-magento-2.html)
-* **Valid** is where to change expiration date of a discount code
+* In the **Valid** field: Where to change expiration date of a discount code
   * The discount code is only used during the time set since the code was created
   * Time will be counted in hour(s)
   * Discount code can’t be applied if this section is blank
-* In **Code Length** field: set the length of discount code.
+* In the **Code Length** field: set the length of discount code.
 Code length does not include Prefix, Suffix, and Separators
-* In **Code Format** field, you can choose 3 formats for code:
+* In the **Code Format** field, you can choose 3 formats for code:
   * Alphanumeric: Code consists of letters and numbers
   * Alphabetical: The code consists only of letters of the alphabet
   * Numeric: The code consists of digits from 0 to 9 only
-* **Code Prefix** you can add the prefix of the code in this section.
+* In the **Code Prefix** field: Add the prefix of the code in this section.
 Discount code won’t contain a prefix if the Code Prefix is left blank
-* **Code Suffix** you can add the suffix of the code in this section.
+* In the **Code Suffix** field: Add the suffix of the code in this section.
 Discount code won’t contain a suffix if the Code Suffix is left blank
-* In **Dash Every X Character** field: Between each X, there will be the number of characters in the Code set in this part.
+* In the **Dash Every X Character** field: Between each X, there will be the number of characters in the Code set in this part.

 An example of the Abandoned Cart Email sent to a customer